aerdes/laravel-samlite/README.md

 php artisan saml:setup
 ```

-You probably want to modify the default [authentication controller](src/Http/Controllers/SamlController.php) that ships with this package.
-You can do so by creating a new controller that extends the default one:
+You then want to create a Controller that extends the [authentication controller](src/Http/Controllers/SamlController.php) that ships with this package.
+Here is an example.

 ```php
 <?php